FAQ

 Press & Media

-Media professionals and journalists can apply for press accreditation and for press inquiries, by email press@culttechsummit.com.
+Media professionals and journalists can apply for press accreditation and for press inquiries through this form.

 Partnerships & Sponsorships

 Yes, we offer a variety of sponsorship packages tailored to different industries.
-For more information, please contact the partnerships team at ms@culttech.at
+For more information, please visit our page here.

 Logistics